microsoft/Kusto-Query-Language/doc/visualization-pivotchart.md

 ---
 # Pivot chart

-::: zone pivot="azuredataexplorer, fabric"
+::: zone pivot="azuredataexplorer"

 Displays a pivot table and chart.
 You can interactively select data, columns, rows and various chart types.

 > [!NOTE]
+>
 > * This visualization can only be used in the context of the [render operator](renderoperator.md).
 > * This visualization can be used in Kusto.Explorer but is not available in the Azure Data Explorer web UI.

 ## Syntax